-As of the Closing Date, the balance in the Reserve Fund is expected to be EUR 760 million, equivalent to 20% of the portfolio.
+As of the Closing Date, the balance in the Reserve Fund is EUR 760 million, equivalent to 20% of the portfolio.

 The Reserve Fund is available to cover senior expenses as well as missed interest and principal payments on the Series A and Series B Notes throughout the life of the transaction.